martingrondein/toolbox/README.md

 ### PHP Articles

-PHP Articles worth reading
+PHP Articles worth reading.

 + [The 2018 Guide to Building Secure PHP Software](https://paragonie.com/blog/2017/12/2018-guide-building-secure-php-software): This guide should serve as a complement to the e-book, PHP: The Right Way, with a strong emphasis on security and not general PHP programmer topics (e.g. code style).
 + [PHP The Right Way](https://www.phptherightway.com/): PHP: The Right Way is an easy-to-read, quick reference for PHP popular coding standards, links to authoritative tutorials around the Web and what the contributors consider to be best practices at the present time.

 ### APIs

-APIs worth using
+APIs worth using.

 +[Public APIs](https://github.com/toddmotto/public-apis): A collective list of free APIs for use in web development.